Skip to main content

 A popular trope in books and movies is to have a character appear to be one thing (poor, average, crazy, normal, etc.), but in reality, he or she is so much more (like a king, princess, billionaire, superhero, etc.).

 The Docetists of the first century did the opposite, though.
 They had no problem seeing Jesus as God.
-They just couldn't fathom He was actually human.
-Like the Gnostics, hardcore Docetists thought mortal flesh was evil, and so therefore (they reasoned) Jesus couldn't have actually had human DNA.
+They just couldn’t fathom that He was actually human.
+Like the Gnostics, hardcore Docetists thought mortal flesh was evil, and so (they reasoned) Jesus couldn’t have actually had human DNA.

 But just after pointing out Jesus was fully God in Philippians 2:7 (from our key passage for this One Thought series from Philippians 2:3-11), the Apostle Paul then stated Jesus was simultaneously fully human.
 Here is how the English Standard Version translates his words: